 MISCELLANEOUS

-10.1 The invalidity or unenforceability of any portion or provision of this Agreement shall not affect the validity or enforceability of any other portion or provision.
-Any invalid or unenforceable portion or provision shall be deemed severed from this Agreement, and the balance of this Agreement shall be construed and enforced as if this Agreement did not contain such invalid or unenforceable portion or provision.
-Notwithstanding the provisions of the preceding sentence, should any term or provision of this Agreement be found invalid by any governmental authority having jurisdiction thereof, the parties shall immediately renegotiate in good faith such term or provision of this Agreement to eliminate such invalidity.
+10.1 The invalidity or unenforceability of any portion or provision of this Agreement or any Operative Agreement shall not affect the validity or enforceability of any other portion or provision.
+Any invalid or unenforceable portion or provision shall be deemed severed from this Agreement or such Operative Agreement, and the balance of this Agreement or such Operative Agreement shall be construed and enforced as if this Agreement or such Operative Agreement did not contain such invalid or unenforceable portion or provision.
+Notwithstanding the provisions of the preceding sentence, should any term or provision of this Agreement or any Operative Agreement be found invalid by any governmental authority having jurisdiction thereof, the parties shall immediately renegotiate in good faith such term or provision of this Agreement or such Operative Document to eliminate such invalidity.

-10.2 This Agreement, and the Exhibits attached hereto, constitute the entire agreement between the parties with respect to the subject matter hereof, and there are no oral or written understandings, representations or commitments of any kind, express or implied, not set forth herein.
-This Agreement and the Exhibits attached hereto, supersede all prior agreements, oral or written, between the parties with respect to the subject matter hereof and thereof incorporates the entire understanding of the parties with respect thereto.
-[To the extent there shall be any conflict between the terms of this Agreement and any Exhibit hereto, including the Option, the terms of this Agreement shall govern and control.]
+10.2 This Agreement and the Operative Agreements constitute the entire agreement between the parties with respect to the subject matter hereof and thereof, and there are no oral or written understandings, representations or commitments of any kind, express or implied, not set forth herein.
+This Agreement and the Operative Agreements supersede all prior agreements, oral or written, between the parties with respect to the subject matter hereof and thereof and incorporates the entire understanding of the parties with respect thereto.
+To the extent there shall be any conflict between the terms of this Agreement and any Operative Agreement, including the Confirmation evidencing the Option, the terms of this Agreement shall govern and control.

-10.3 No oral or written modification of this Agreement either before or after its execution shall be of any force or effect unless such modification is in writing and signed by the party to be bound thereby.
+10.3 No oral or written modification of this Agreement or any Operative Agreement either before or after its execution shall be of any force or effect unless such modification is in writing and signed by the party to be bound thereby.

-10.4 The waiver by any party of any breach or failure to enforce any of the terms, covenants or conditions of this Agreement shall not in any way affect, limit, modify or waive the future enforcement of such terms, covenants or conditions.
+10.4 The waiver by any party of any breach or failure to enforce any of the terms, covenants or conditions of this Agreement or any Operative Agreement shall not in any way affect, limit, modify or waive the future enforcement of such terms, covenants or conditions.

-10.5 The headings contained herein are included solely for the convenience of the parties and are not to be used as a basis for interpreting the various sections of this Agreement.
+10.5 The headings contained herein are included solely for the convenience of the parties and are not to be used as a basis for interpreting the various sections of this Agreement or any Operative Agreement.
 References to any Sections herein include all subsections of the Section.

-10.6 The provisions of this Agreement are intended for the sole benefit of ENA and CCSI, and there are no third-party beneficiaries of this Agreement.
+10.6 The provisions of this Agreement and the Operative Agreements are intended for the sole benefit of ENA and CCSI, and there are no third-party beneficiaries of this Agreement or the Operative Agreements.

-This Agreement may be executed in counterparts, each of which when so executed and delivered shall be an original, and all of which, when taken together, shall constitute one and the same instrument.
+This Agreement and the Operative Agreements may be executed in counterparts, each of which when so executed and delivered shall be an original, and all of which, when taken together, shall constitute one and the same respective instrument.